pranavjain1/Illumio_CodingChallenge/README.md

 Long port range, long IP range.
 (Passed).

 Future Optimization:
-If I had more time, I would have liked to increase the efficiency of the for loop that goes through every single subrule for a certain key.
-This could take a significant amount of time if the arraylist is very large.
+If I had more time, I would have liked to increase the efficiency of the for loop that goes through every single sub rule for a certain key.
+This could take a significant amount of time if the array list is very large.

 Team:
 I would be interested in working in the Data Team.